ericskim/hscc18_modular/readme.md

 * The best way to find out about **SCOTS** is to clone the repository and run the examples in [./examples/dcdc_bdd/](./examples/dcdc_bdd/) and [./examples/vehicle_bdd/](./examples/vehicle_bdd)

-* Two additional examples from the [paper][paper] and instructions on how to run them can be found in the  [./examples/interconnection/](./examples/interconnection/) directory.
+* Two additional examples from the [paper][paper] and instructions on how to run them can be found in the  [./examples/consensus/](./examples/consensus/) and [./examples/runningmax/](./examples/runningmax/) directories.